City Link buses

 Driving – hiring a car, motorhome or motorbike

 With an excellent motorway network, driving is a popular choice for anyone keen to discover more of Auckland and New Zealand.
 We’ve got lots of rental car companies to choose from – including the main international brands – offering everything from standard sedans and hatchbacks to motorhomes and motorcycles.
 Most major rental car companies have depots at Auckland Airport and in central Auckland.

 In New Zealand, we drive on the left.
 Visitors from some countries may need a bit of adjustment, but for others, you’ll feel right at home.

 You can legally drive in Auckland and New Zealand for up to 12 months per visit, with either a current driver's licence from your home country or an International Driving Permit (IDP).
-Make sure you have these organised before you arrive in New Zealand.
-You will need to convert to a New Zealand licence after 12 months.
-Take a look at our road rules for all vehicles, including cycles and motorbikes, for a safe journey around Auckland and New Zealand at DriveSafe.
+Make sure you have these organised before you arrive in New Zealand – check who can drive and what you’ll need on the NZ Transport Agency website.

 We want you to be safe and stress-free while you’re exploring our beautiful part of the world.
 Take a look at our road rules for all types of vehicle at DriveSafe.